gordonrankine/get-winupdatesoffline/README.md

 .EXAMPLE
 .\Get-WinUpdatesOffline.ps1 -cab "c:\temp\wsusscn2.cab" -outDir "c:\temp" -isInstalled No -skipAgeCheck Yes
 Produces a csv report that gathers missing Windows Updates and saves the report to c:\temp.
 The age check for wsusscn2.cab file is not performed.

+## Sample Output

+Sample_MIGTRTUAD01MIGTRTUAD01_201912282343.csv shows what the csv report looks like once generated.
+This report was run on a Windows 7 PC with very few updates installed.

+Sample_MIGTRTUAD01MIGTRTUAD01_201912282343.xlsx is a formatted report of the csv file.

 ## Why This Script